The Colfax County War, New Mexico

 The Moreno Valley, New Mexico was part of the large Maxwell Land Grant, by Dave Alexander.

-The Moreno Valley, New Mexico, was part of the large Maxwell Land Grant by Dave Alexander.
+Moreno Valley, New Mexico, was part of the large Maxwell Land Grant, photo by Dave Alexander.

-The Colfax County War, taking place in northeast New Mexico, was a vicious dispute over property ownership from 1873 to 1888.
-The disputed land was once part of the largest land grant ever made in the United States — The Maxwell Land Grant.
+The Colfax County War, which occurred in northeast New Mexico, was a violent dispute over property ownership that spanned from 1873 to 1888.
+The disputed land was once part of the largest land grant ever made in the United States—the Maxwell Land Grant.

 The land, which included large portions of Colfax County, New Mexico, and Las Animas County, Colorado, was initially granted to Charles H. Beaubien and Guadalupe Miranda in 1841 by the Spanish Government.
 After Lucien Maxwell married Beaubien’s daughter and became a part-owner and manager of the vast land grant, he bought out the other owners over time.